Teens make crosses to raise money for the Geneseo-Atkinson Food Pantry

 She said her son was hesitant at first because he did not want to copy his friend’s idea.

-“We are good friends with the Dunkers and I will ask them,” Kelly Preston said.
+“We are good friends with the Dunkers, and I will ask them,” Kelly Preston said.
 “Nathan’s mother said, ‘Absolutely, Reed can build you a cross.
 Jesus is the reason for the season’.”

 That snowballed as others saw the crosses in the yards and on social media and began ordering them from the teens.

-Building each cross took about 20 minutes, the two young men estimated and explained that depending on how wet the wood was changed the burning time dramatically for inscribing the logo, Dunker said.
+Building each cross took about 20 minutes, the two young men estimated and explained that depending on how wet the wood was changed the burning time dramatically for inscribing the logo, Nathan said.

 “Also, putting on the lights took a lot of time, so if the customer didn’t want lights, the process was a lot faster.”

-They delivered most of the 46 crosses they constructed and Preston said, “We built and delivered all but three of the crosses together.
+They delivered most of the 46 crosses they constructed, and Reed said, “We built and delivered all but three of the crosses together.
 It was a lot of fun because we were able to hang out and have fun while we were working on the crosses.”

 They first designed a logo for their mission, “Feeding through Faith,” and those words gave them the idea to use their efforts to benefit the food pantry.
 The logo (FtF) is burned into the center of each cross.

-Dunker created the logo and it was Preston who explained, “He (Nathan) has a small wood burner and thought it would be cool to burn a logo onto the crosses.
+Nathan created the logo and it was Reed who explained, “He (Nathan) has a small wood burner and thought it would be cool to burn a logo onto the crosses.
 The name and logo was then thought of when we had a ‘meeting’ and decided on the name of ‘Feeding through Faith’ because we were spreading and sharing our faith through the cross sales.
 My faith has taught me the importance of giving and helping others.”

-“We knew we had the option to keep all of the profits," Dunker said.
+“We knew we had the option to keep all of the profits," Nathan said.
 "We decided against it because He is the reason for the season, so we knew we should donate most of the proceeds.
 It felt wrong to use the cross as a way for us to gain profits, rather than spreading the wealth to other people in need, especially during the holiday season.
 Jesus said to love thy neighbor as thyself, so it felt right to help those in need.”

-“I saw something on the news that talked about how many of the food pantry’s nationwide were in need due to the pandemic and thought it would be a good idea to donate to our food pantry so families could have food and gifts for the holidays," Preston said.
+“I saw something on the news that talked about how many of the food pantries nationwide were in need due to the pandemic and thought it would be a good idea to donate to our food pantry so families could have food and gifts for the holidays," Preston said.

-They chose to donate their profits to the food pantry “because it is a local organization and since we were selling the crosses locally we thought we should donate locally too,” Reed said.
+They chose to donate their profits to the food pantry “because it is a local organization and since we were selling the crosses locally we thought we should donate locally too,” Preston said.